Contributed By Aarna Law

 The CPC lays down the procedural law for conducting civil trials in India.

-A trial in a civil suit is summarised below:
+Trial procedure in a civil suit is summarised below.

 Jury trials were abolished in India in 1959.
 However, parties in a matrimonial dispute within the Parsi community may opt for jury trial as per The Parsi Marriage and Divorce Act, 1936.

-India follows a practice of an open court system for all court proceeding unless such proceedings are conducted as an in camera proceeding in exceptional cases such as those related to sexual harassment or matrimonial disputes.
+India practises an open court system for all proceeding unless they are conducted, in exceptional circumstances, in camera.
+Examples of such exceptional proceedings are those related to sexual harassment or matrimonial disputes.
 The Supreme Court, in Swapnil Tripathi & Ors. v Supreme court of India and Ors.
-(WPC No. 1232 of 2017), permitted live streaming of proceedings in matters of constitutional and national importance to enable citizens to have the right to information and awareness in such cases.
+(WPC No. 1232 of 2017), permitted live streaming of proceedings in matters of constitutional and national importance.

 A party may seek and be granted liberty to file fresh proceedings at the time of withdrawal of the suit.